1 out of 13 in Mount Pirongia Forest Park # 54 out of 723 in Waikato # 2 out of 62 in Otorohanga District

-Mount Pirongia is an extinct volcano located in the Waikato region of New Zealand's North Island.
-It rises to 959 metres and is the highest peak in the Waikato region.
-It was active in the late Pliocene and early Pleistocene times.
-Pirongia's many peaks are basaltic cones created by successive volcanic eruptions about 2.5 million years ago.
+Mount Pirongia is an extinct stratovolcano located in the Waikato region of New Zealand's North Island.
+It rises to 959 m (3,146 ft) and is the highest peak around the Waikato plains.
+Pirongia's many peaks are basaltic cones created by successive volcanic eruptions between the late Pliocene and early Pleistocene, about 2.5 million years ago.
 In the adjacent picture, the characteristic profile of the mountain can be seen, along with a prominent accessory cone to the right (on the northern flank).

 There's a trail leading to the summit.
 Pirongia is one of the 28 peaks along the multi-day Te Araroa - North Island / Te Ika-a-Māui.